Grifter (character): Wildcats and Grifter solo series

 Cole and Zealot's relationship eventually came to an end, though they remained partners.
-Both eventually joined the Daemonite hunting team, the WildC.A.T.s.
+Both eventually joined the Daemonite-hunting team the WildC.A.T.s.
 Cole still loved Zealot, though he was unwilling to rekindle their relationship, since he thought doing so would only bring him pain.
 To stop two Daemonite lords from acquiring a spaceship which could be used to destroy or conquer Earth, the WildC.A.T.s allied themselves with Hightower, a Daemonite who had killed Grifter's friend Lonely.
 Grifter voiced his objections and, once WildC.A.T.s founder Jacob Marlowe threatened to kick Grifter out of the team, Cole chose instead to quit on the spot.
 During the scramble for control of the spaceship, Grifter killed Hightower, avenging Lonely.
 The ship's self-destruct sequence was activated, however, and the other WildC.A.T.s were forced to enter it and try to defuse it.
 They succeeded, resulting in the ship entering warpspace, taking it and the WildC.A.T.s back to Khera, while Earth's post-human population, including Grifter, believed the team dead.

-While another iteration of the WildC.A.T.s was created shortly thereafter, which included Cole's brother Max, operating under the codename Condition Red, Grifter opted to operate independently, eventually becoming a mercenary once again.
+While another iteration of the WildC.A.T.s was created shortly thereafter, which included Cole's brother Max, operating under the codename Condition Red, Grifter opted to operate independently, eventually becoming a mercenary soldier once again.
 Cole, with help from special agent Brockmeyer and I.O. officer and friend Alicia Turner, managed to get Del Gracci on tape confessing to Cole's father's murder.
 Grifter eventually found out from Max that his father had faked his own death, and confronted Winston in New Orleans.
 Winston revealed that he had stolen money from the Mafia, and had faked his own death to escape retaliation from the mob.
 Win tried to manipulate Grifter into protecting him from a man he had partnered on a con with and had come to the conclusion that Win was exploiting him.
 Grifter realized that his father was did not love him, and was a psychopath who was trying to use him.
 Cole then unraveled Win's latest con, and threatened to kill him if he ever came to Cole's attention again.
 Ultimately, letting his father escape before the police arrived.